talwrii/plugin-repl/README.md

 ### API access
-* `repl` is the plugin object for repl.
+* `repl` is the Obsidian plugin object for Plugin REPL.
+You can use this to define commands and register extensions.
-* `editor` is the editor object.
-You can use this to write to current-file
+* `editor` is the Editor object.
+You can use this to edit to the current note
-* `app` is the application object.
+* `app` is the global application object.

 ## Defining commands
 <a name="commands"></a>
-The function `newCommand` will create a new command from a function.
-You can then define a hotkey to this command.
+The function `newCommand` will create a new command which calls a function.
+Once you have defined a command, you can define a hotkey to run this command and so call this function.

 ```javascript
 newCommand(function new_command_name() {